 Teachers impact children’s life to a great extent.
 Does teaching happens from textbooks or from books of life.
 In that case are we all not the student in class of life?
 Let’s all the life in the same room of class.

 This is a letter not from us, but from your students.
 We are excited that there is always a possibility of converting our classroom into a room-of-class.
 This letter has sparks in the form of some questions and ideas, which you can use to light up your own fires.
 The idea is to burn out what is not needed; Bake, grill and deep fry our children’s actual potential.
 Happy cooking.

 No, we are not asking what motivates you, rather questioning your basic premise that we need to be taught.
 What is likely to happen if you give up this belief and give us the right and might to learn by ourselves?

-What if you were just there somewhere in the classroom - available as a resource - if we happen to need some guidance?
+What if you were just there somewhere in the classroom as an available guide – in need of some guidance?

-What if when we do come to you for guidance, you refuse to offer it?
-Rather you show us the immense resource we have inside us.
+What if when we do come to you for guidance and you show us the immense resource we have inside us.

 What if when we were to beg you to teach us – you point us to peers who can do an equally amazing job of teaching?

 What if when we are totally lost – you also get lost (from the room)?
 Left high and dry, we will then push ourselves to further create what we will need all our lives – abilities – to solve, to ideate, to understand, to assimilate, to correlate, to beat ourselves.